Vladimir-Marquez/macro-slides-spring25/README.md

 - Diagrams and figures
 - Midterm and final review sessions

 These materials are **based on** the 11th edition of *Macroeconomics* by Andrew B. Abel, Ben S. Bernanke, and Dean Croushore (Pearson, 2021).
-It is built with
+It is built with:

 - `LaTeX` + `Beamer` theme
 - `pgfplots` and `TikZ` for diagrams